sustc-xylab/FUNpore/README.md

 *Citation:*
-if you use ARGpore in your nanopore dataset analysis please cite:
+if you use FUNpore in your nanopore dataset analysis please cite:
 Xia, Yu, An-Dong Li, Yu Deng, Xiao-Tao Jiang, Li-Guan Li, and Tong Zhang.
 MinION Nanopore Sequencing Enables Correlation between Resistome Phenotype and Genotype of Coliform Bacteria in Municipal Sewage.
 Frontiers in Microbiology 2017